gosson/tugboat/AGF/100-AGF-Introduction.md

 Creating governing bodies (or realigning existing ones) in order to achieve speed and agility does seem counterintuitive at first blush.
-And, in fairness, the addition of more governance will not guarantee the desired results.
+And, in fairness, the addition of governance will not guarantee the desired results.
 What is described in these documents is a framework for changing the way enterprise IT does business.
 The change is both organization and just as critically *cultural*.

-When we look at enterprises who have successfully pivoted to the cloud, we find that they typically address the topic of governance early to ensure the effective use of the cloud within the enterprise.
+When we look at enterprises who have successfully pivoted to the cloud, we find that they typically address the topics of governance and culture early to ensure the effective use of the cloud within the enterprise.
 They have a general approach of building and securing their cloud before anyone can use it.
 A common analogy used among these organizations is “building the house” before letting anyone occupy it.

 To follow the analogy of a house being built (where a well-governed cloud is the outcome) consider what governing bodies are involved.
-In America, most communities have city planners, building departments, permitting, inspections and code enforcement requirements (a prospective home builder might consider this too much bureaucracy!).
+In America, most communities have city planners, building departments, permitting, inspection and code enforcement requirements (a prospective home builder might consider this too much bureaucracy!).
 These groups may not operate efficiently and quickly in every community, but they have brought us safer and more standardized structures.
 When the time comes to replace a door or electrical outlet, the relentless drive for standardization and safety mean that replacements can be found at any hardware store both locally and across the country.